SUPPORTING MISSIONARIES UPON RE-ENTRY:

 As a church, you can assist your returning missionaries in finding long-term solutions for accommodation, employment, and transportation.
 Be available to advise regarding areas to consider as they look for a new home.
 Recommend a reliable real estate agent or rental agent as well as a trustworthy auto salesperson.
 Help them figure out what type of vehicle would best suit them and their budget.
 Makes and models of cars are completely different in other parts of the world, and if they have been gone for a while, they may not even know what to be looking for.
 A vehicle that was reliable ten years ago may not have such a good reputation today.

 Help them sort out educational options for their children.
 What are the local public schools like?
 Are there any private schools that might better suit them?
-If they choose to homeschool, introduce them to other homeschoolers at your church who can let them know about activities, clubs and classes they can become involved in.
+If they choose to homeschool, introduce them to other homeschoolers at your church who can let them know about activities, clubs and classes they can become involved in as well as what the regulations are for homeschoolers in your state.

 Help them to become reoriented in the local area.
 Walk with them through the maze of choosing a mobile phone company, internet and cable companies, auto insurance options, and utility companies.